How Many kWh to Charge a Tesla?

 Charging a Tesla isn’t perfectly efficient; some energy gets lost along the way, mostly as heat.
 On average, about 10% of the power used during charging doesn’t make it into the battery.

 That means a 75 kWh battery might pull around 82 kWh from the wall to reach a full charge.
-Charger quality, battery temperature, and electricity flow can all influence how much energy is lost during the process.
+Charger quality, battery temperature, and electricity flow all influence how much energy is lost during the process.

 3. Charger Type

-- Level 2 (240V outlet): The most popular home setup, giving 25–40 miles of range per hour and easily handling overnight charging.
+• Level 2 (240V outlet): The most popular home setup, giving 25–40 miles of range per hour and easily handling overnight charging.

 4. Weather Conditions

-Tesla’s battery system automatically adjusts to protect itself, but moderate temperatures, around 70°F (21°C), offer the best performance and efficiency.
+Hot weather has a similar effect, as the cooling system works harder to prevent overheating.
+Tesla’s battery system automatically adjusts to protect itself, but moderate temperatures around 70°F (21°C) offer the best performance and efficiency.

 5. Driving Style

+Smooth driving, steady speeds, and gentle braking can help extend range and make each charge last longer.
 Tesla’s regenerative braking feature also helps recover some energy whenever the car slows down, improving overall efficiency.

 All these factors work together to shape a Tesla’s real-world energy use.
 Understanding them helps make smarter charging choices and get the most miles out of every kilowatt-hour.